idiazroncero/ojs-cleanrwd-theme/readme.md

 ## Limitations

 Sadly, an OJS 2.x theme plugin *only affects CSS*.
-This means that some outdated techniques - like the excessive use of `table` - can't be changed, only "outstyled" via CSS.
+This means that some outdated techniques - like the excessive use of `table`s - can't be changed, only "outstyled" via CSS.